m3g/ComplexMixtures.jl/docs/src/references.md

 ## Related work

+* V. Piccoli, L. Martínez, **Correlated counterion effects in the solvation of proteins by ionic-liquids.** To appear, 2020.

 * I. P. de Oliveira, L. Martínez, **The shift in urea orientation at protein surfaces at low pH is compatible with a direct mechanism of protein denaturation.** *Phys.
 Chem.
 Chem.
 Phys.* 22, 354-367, 2020.